raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 [pushdown.oop.es6]: https://gist.github.com/raganwald/41ae26b93243405136b786298bafe8e9#file-pushdown-oop-es6

-The takeaway from [A Brutal Look at Balanced Parentheses...][brutal] was that languages could be classified according to the power of the ideal machine needed to recognize it, and we explored example languages that needed finite state automata, deterministic pushdown automata, and pushdown automata respectively.[^tm]
+The takeaway from [A Brutal Look at Balanced Parentheses...][brutal] was that languages could be classified according to the power of the ideal machine needed to recognize it, and we explored example languages that needed finite-state automata, deterministic pushdown automata, and pushdown automata respectively.[^tm]

 [^tm]: [a Brutal Look at Balanced Parentheses, ...][Brutal] did not explore two other classes of languages.
 The fourth class of formal languages require a Turing machine to recognize their sentences, because Turing machines are more powerful than pushdown automata.
 In fact, Turing machines can compute anything that can be computed.
 And there is a fifth class of formal languages. languages that cannot be recognized by Turing machines, and therefore cannot be recognized at all!
 Famously, the latter class includes a language that describes Turing machines, and only includes those descriptions that are of Turing machines that halt.